icebob/moleculer-java-site/src/moleculer-web.md

 You can use alias names instead of action names.
 You can also specify the method.
 Otherwise it will handle every method types.
 Using named parameters in aliases is possible.
-Named parameters are defined by prefixing a colon to the parameter name (`:name`).
+Named parameters are defined by prefixing a colon to the parameter name (":name").

 ```java
 ServiceBroker broker = new ServiceBroker();